Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture.md

 * Advanced settings.

 ## Before You Begin
-* Know how to search for settings in [Configuration](/esp-config/getting-started/using-configuration)
+* Know how to search for settings in [Configuration](/esp-config/getting-started/using-configuration).

 ## Request List
-When raising a request from the [Request List](/servicemanager-user-guide/request-list/overview/) a capture script can be used to help guide the user through the collection of information that is required to submit the new request.
+When raising a request from the [Request List](/servicemanager-user-guide/request-list/overview/), a capture script can be used to help guide the user through the collection of information that is required to submit the new request.

-The `Raise New` option located at the top right of the Request List is split into two functional areas.
+The `Raise New` option, located at the top right of the Request List, is split into two functional areas.

 ![Raise New Request](/_books/servicemanager-config/customize/images/raise-new-request-button.png)

 * **Raise New**<br>Clicking on the main button labeled `Raise New` will initiate an Intelligent Capture that is not specific to any request type.
-When the service desk receives a phone call they can click on this button to immediately follow a capture script that can present them with questions to help determine the type of request and who it should be assigned to.
+When the service desk receives a phone call, they can click on this button to immediately follow a capture script that presents them with questions to help determine the type of request and who it should be assigned to.
 The `Raise New` button uses the capture that is specified in the following setting:
     * **New Request**<br>app.itsm.progressiveCapture.newRequest
 * **Request Types**<br>Clicking on the down-arrow shows a list of available request types that the user has the right to raise.
 These can be used when a user knows the type of request that they want to raise.
-The Intelligent Capture for each request type can be specified using the associated setting:
+Specify the Intelligent Capture for each request type using its associated setting:
     * **New Incident**<br>app.itsm.progressiveCapture.newIncident
     * **New Service Request**<br>app.itsm.progressiveCapture.newServiceRequest
     * **New Problem**<br>app.itsm.progressiveCapture.newProblem